-European Waterways is an international barge cruise company based in Berkshire, England.
-It operates a fleet of barge ships along the canals and rivers of Europe - mainly in France.
-European Waterways buys old trading barges, then refits and transforms them into "luxury boutique" hotel barges.
+European Waterways (europeanwaterways.com) is an international hotel-barge cruise company based in Berkshire, England.
+The travel brand operates a fleet of luxury barges along the canals and rivers of Europe, and mainly in France.
+European Waterways buys old trading/freight barges, then refits and transforms these vessels into "luxury boutique" hotel barges.

-The company was established in 1977 by Derek Banks with the purchase of an existing French inland waterways cruise company that had been created just three years earlier.
-The first hotel barge of European Waterways was Anjodi, renovated at a cost of over GBP 100,000.
-In 1994, the "barge cruise" line built the 12-guest La Belle Epoque followed the next year by her sister ship, 12-guest L'Impressionniste.
-After these acquisitions, the company expanded steadily.
-As a result of cooperation with a few companies in travel industry and additional purchases, European Waterways now operates a fleet of premium hotel barges along the inland waterways of nine European countries.
+The company was established in 1977 by Derek Banks, with the purchase of an existing French inland waterways cruise company created just three years earlier (in 1974).
+European Waterways' first barge was Anjodi, renovated at a cost of over GBP 100,000.
+In 1994, the "barge cruise" line built the 12-passenger La Belle Epoque, followed in 1995 by the sistership L'Impressionniste.
+After these acquisitions, the cruise line expanded steadily.
+As a result of cooperation with travel companies and additional vessel purchases, European Waterways now operates a fleet of premium hotel barges along the inland waterways of nine European countries.

-Originally, the European Waterways cruise line focused on Canal du Nivernais located in central Burgundy, France.
-The canal links the rivers Loire and Seine, following the course of Yonne River (direction south to north).
+Originally, the cruise line focused on Canal du Nivernais (located in central Burgundy, France).
+The canal links tow rivers (Loire and Seine), following the course of Yonne River (direction south to north).
 As the company grew, itineraries were scheduled all over Europe.
-With acquisitions such as the barges Scottish Highlander, Panache and L'Art de Vivre, European Waterways expanded to cover France, Italy, Belgium, Holland, Germany, Luxembourg, England, Ireland and Scotland.
-Today, with its international clientele, the company has customers from all over the world, primarily from the UK, France, Canada, China, USA, South Africa, Australia and New Zealand.
+With acquisitions such as Scottish Highlander, Panache and L'Art de Vivre, European Waterways expanded to cover France, Italy, Belgium, Holland, Germany, Luxembourg, England, Ireland, and Scotland.
+Today, with its international clientele, the company has customers from all over the world, and primarily from UK, France, Canada, China, USA, South Africa, Australia New Zealand.

 European Waterways barge cruising deals